KMcNeace/archpc-kde/README.md

-Backup for my KDE Desktop, also contains my Hyprland dots as well! also sorry foe the messy files. i rushed this upload, ill clean it up soon when i have some time
+Backup for my KDE Desktop, also contains my Hyprland dots as well!

+Also sorry for the messy files.
+I rushed this upload, ill clean it up soon when i have some time

 Screenshots!